Tusharfv15/shl-assignment/README.md

 This feature allows users to simply paste a job posting URL rather than manually copying and pasting content, making the workflow more efficient.
 The system handles extraction from popular job posting sites like LinkedIn, Indeed, and company career pages.

+### SHL Catalog Scraper

+The project includes a custom scraper (`shl_scraper.py`) that extracts assessment data directly from the SHL product catalog:

+1. **Automated Data Collection**: Collects comprehensive information about SHL assessments
+2. **Metadata Extraction**: Extracts key details like assessment types, remote testing support, and adaptive capabilities
+3. **Description Processing**: Captures detailed descriptions and specifications for each assessment
+4. **Data Formatting**: Organizes the scraped data into a structured CSV format
+5. **Complete Coverage**: Includes both Individual Test Solutions and Pre-packaged Job Solutions

+The resulting dataset (`shl_assessments.csv`) is stored in the `data` folder inside the `recommendation system folder` and can also be found in the root directory of this project and serves as the foundation for the recommendation system.
+This approach ensures the system has accurate and up-to-date information about SHL's assessment offerings without manual data entry.

 ### Additional Libraries

 - **pandas**: For data processing and manipulation